AdobeDocs/experience-platform.en/help/sources/sources-sdk/streaming/submit.md

 ---
 # Submit your source

 The final step to integrating your new source to Adobe Experience Platform using Self-Serve Sources (Streaming SDK) is to test your source for verification.
-Once successful, you can then submit your new source by contacting your Adobe representative.
+Once you have completed your connection specification and updated the streaming flow specification, you can start testing your source's functionality through either the API or the UI.
+When successful, you can then submit your new source by contacting your Adobe representative.

 The following document provides steps on how to test and debug your source using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).